 RCIA stands for “Rite of Christian Initiation for Adults” and is a wonderful way to explore the Catholic Faith, regardless of where you are on your own journey.
-We meet every other Thursday from 6:30-8:30pm with a kickoff in September 2018.
-Our classes consist of snacks, speakers, small groups, study and social time as we explore the questions of the Catholic Faith together.
+We are currently meeting every other Sunday from 9:45am-11:15am at St. Raymond’s.
+Following the 8:30am Mass at St. Raymond’s, we gather for lunch and class!

 There’s no pressure, no fancy theological terms you need to know and no “one-size-fits-all” approach.
 Our RCIA process meets each person wherever they are on the journey!

 Who’s on the RCIA Team?
-There are others who aren’t on this list yet, but you can find pictures and biographies for all of the RCIA Core Team members on the St. Mary’s website RCIA page.
-Click here!
+There are others who aren’t on this list yet, but you can find pictures and biographies for most of the RCIA Core Team members by scrolling below!

 I definitely want to be Catholic.
 Do I still need to go through the process?
 Yes.
-In a few weeks, either myself or Father Sakowski will meet with each of you individually to interview you and find out more about where you’re at in the process.
+A member of our team will meet with you individually to interview you and find out more about where you’re at in the process.
 Although we can certainly expedite you to the sacraments of initiation if we think it’s the best decision, we’ve also found that there is great value in going through the process for a few reasons.
 1) You continue to learn.
 2) You meet others who are on the journey.
 3) There are dozens of special rites that take place along the way, and the graces you receive through those rites is an important part of the preparation process!
 Think of it like being engaged…even if you’re ready to be married, the engagement is a special time, too.